Mick3DIY/TinyRotaryPCB/README.md

 ## Logic analyser with the rotary encoder :

-To understand how a rotary encoder outputs works, it is useful to visualise it with a software/hardware logic analysers.
+To understand how a rotary encoder "pulses" works, it is useful to visualise it with a software/hardware logic analysers.

 Here an example with the same schematic (pins A, B, SW) in [Sigrok](https://sigrok.org) and PulseView softwares :